Considering the time of year, this question from Eva, a student at the Academy of Art, San Francisco, CA, seems very timely. She asks:

 James Rosenquist and his mother in 1954 standing below a billboard he painted.
 The Red Shoe illustration by Andy Warhol.

 I'd also recommend setting up a studio space immediately, even if it is in the other half of your bedroom or in your living/dining room.
 Get your studio up and running, no matter how modest.
 Avoid burdening yourself with debt and expenses.
-It is more important that you start working with less tools and more creativity to keep ideas fresh and your mind immersed in creative expression.
+It is more important that you start working with fewer tools and more creativity to keep ideas fresh and your mind immersed in creative expression.
 If you need larger or specialized equipment, take a class at a local community college or rent time at a studio space near you.
-Check out the Tech Shop for an amazing resource.

 In summary, try to get a job related to your degree, even if it doesn't pay much in the beginning.
 The experience will help you learn so much along the way.
 You might even be able to use their tools or equipment.